apache/gravitino/docs/getting-started.md

 docker run --name gravitino-container -d -p 9000:9000 -p 8088:8088 -p 50010:50010 -p 50070:50070 -p 50075:50075 -p 10000:10000 -p 10002:10002 -p 8888:8888 -p 9083:9083 -p 8022:22 datastrato/gravitino-ci-hive
 ```

-## Installing Apache Hive Trino and Gravitino on AWS
+## Installing Apache Hive Trino and Gravitino on AWS or Google Cloud

 Installing Docker and Docker Compose is a requirement to using the playground.